-Randy Brachman is shocked when his $16 lunch bill turns into a $1,608 bill at a Costa Rican restaurant.
+Randy Brachman expresses shock when a Costa Rican restaurant turns his $16 lunch bill into a $1,608 charge.
 Can he get his money back?

 When we got the credit card statement I saw that we had been charged $1,608 instead of $16.08.
 I immediately realized I had confabulated the dollars and colones when I signed for the charge.